Skip to content

 config: Configuration for the `TypeAdapter`, should be a dictionary conforming to [`ConfigDict`][pydantic.config.ConfigDict].

-_parent_depth: depth at which to search the parent namespace to construct the local namespace.
+_parent_depth: Depth at which to search the for the parent namespace used for schema building.

 module: The module that passes to plugin if provided.